-When you’re buying bedding for your new bed, you might see some numbers floating around called thread count – but why does it matter how many threads you have in your sheets?
+When you’re buying bedding for your new bed, you might see some numbers floating around called thread count – but does thread count matter?
+And if so, why does it matter how many threads you have in your sheets?

-Well, thread count is pretty significant for how well you’ll sleep, and the quality of your sheets and duvet covers, and can make the difference between standard and premium bedding!
-We’ll be addressing the pressing question of what constitutes a good thread count, what a thread count is, and the highest possible thread count you could buy.
+Well, thread count is pretty significant when it comes to the quality of your sheets and duvet covers, and it can make the difference between standard and premium bedding!

 What does thread count mean?

-Thread count is like a ruler for your sheets, telling you how many threads run vertically and horizontally in every square inch of fabric.
-So, the higher the thread count, the more threads are woven into the fabric.
-Typically, you’ll find that higher thread counts are made with finer fabrics because you can pack more of those yarns into one square inch.
+When referring to the thread count of your sheets, the meaning is simply how many threads run vertically and horizontally in every square inch of fabric.
+Thread count is like a ruler for your sheets, so the higher the thread count, the more threads are woven in.
+Typically, you’ll find that higher thread counts are made with finer fabrics because you can pack more yarns into one square inch.

 But what’s the right thread count for you?
-Whether it’s 200 or 800, let’s dive in and figure out which one suits you best.
+Whether it’s 200 or 800, let’s dive in and figure out which one might suit you best.

 What is the typical thread count for sheets?